RaffaeleSgarro/cloudwatch-multiline-log-messages/README.md

 **What is the actual behavior?**<br/>
 Each line in the stack trace is an error message on its own.
 One can't copy/paste the error, and it wastes a lot of vertical space because Spring stack frames are very deep.

+## How to fix

+- Log JVM output to a file.
+With SpringBoot and Logback is a single line in the `application.properties`
+- Add a Beanstalk postdeploy hook to configure CloudWatch to read this file with a `multi_line_start_pattern`

+**IMPORTANT** the postdeploy hook must be executable.
+Ensure it with:

+    git update-index --chmod=+x .platform/hooks/predeploy/01_cloudwatch.sh

+## Suggested configuration of AWS online log browser

+- Riquadro estraibile
+- NO righe a capo